-By Kim Fausing, CEO of Danfoss and Rachel Kyte the CEO and special representative of the UN Secretary-General for Sustainable Energy for All.
+By Kim Fausing, CEO of Danfoss and Rachel Kyte, former CEO and special representative of the UN Secretary-General for Sustainable Energy for All.
 Originally posted on www.euractiv.com

 Energy efficiency is the most cost-effective way to achieve economic growth, decarbonize economies and meet the goals of the Paris Climate Agreement, write Kim Fausing and Rachel Kyte.